Table of Contents

 Automating workflows for inbound agreements

-If your organization is consistently involved with IP licensing, you probably struggle with a cumbersome manual process for creating and managing inbound agreements.
-Have you ever thought about automating it?
+Given these management challenges, it’s worth asking: if your organization is consistently involved with IP licensing, you probably struggle with a cumbersome manual process for creating and managing inbound agreements.
+With 44% of legal departments implementing new technology, have you ever thought about automating it?

-How contract management software can help simplify the process
+How AI contract management software can help simplify the process

 Traditional contract management